-CRISPR-Cas induction promotes bacterial survival during an Acr-phage infection

-The above results indicate that Acr overproduction from a plasmid can trigger S. pyogenes Cas9 induction in a heterologous S. aureus host.
-Next, we asked if phage-encoded Acrs expressed from a native promoter could trigger Cas9 induction in time to benefit S. pyogenes cells during a phage infection.
-We selected phage A1, the only phage that has been experimentally validated in S. pyogenes CRISPR-Cas assays.
-Because phage A1 does not host any identifiable Acrs, we engineered Acrs into a location where they are typically found within Streptococcal phage genomes (Fig. S2A-B).
-Acrs were expressed from the AcrIIA3 promoter (Pacr) found in the phiSTAB1 prophage within S. pyogenes strain STAB13021.
-This Acr locus contained a candidate Aca with 43.5% identity to aca11, which we verified controlled expression of Pacr (Fig. S2C).
-Selected Acrs from the panel above were expressed from Pacr just upstream from the validated Aca to recapitulate the operonic and regulatory structure that is highly conserved across Acr-expressing phages.
-In this way, we introduced 9 Acrs into phage A1: 2 RNP inhibitors (AcrIIA16, AcrIIA17), 4 DNA binding inhibitors (AcrIIA2, AcrIIA4, AcrIIA23, AcrIIA26), and 3 cleavage inhibitors (AcrIIA5, AcrIIA18, AcrIIA25).
+CRISPR-Cas induction promotes bacterial survival during an Acr-phage infection time to benefit S. pyogenes cells during a phage infection.
+We selected phage A1, the only phage that has been experimentally validated in S. pyogenes CRISPR-Cas immunity assays.32 Because phage A1 does not host any identifiable Acrs, we engineered Acrs into a location where they are typically found within Streptococcal phage genomes (Figures S2A and S2B).
+Acrs were expressed from the AcrIIA3 promoter (Pacr) found in the φSTAB1 prophage within S. pyogenes strain STAB13021.
+This Acr locus contained a candidate Aca with 43.5% identity to aca11,27 which we verified controlled expression of Pacr (Figure S2C).
+Selected Acrs from the panel above were expressed from Pacr just upstream of the validated Aca to recapitulate the operonic and regulatory structure that is highly conserved across Acr-phages.
+In this way, we introduced 9 Acrs into phage A1: 2 RNP inhibitors (AcrIIA16, AcrIIA17), 4 DNA-binding inhibitors (AcrIIA2, AcrIIA4, AcrIIA23, AcrIIA26), and 3 cleavage inhibitors (AcrIIA5, AcrIIA18, AcrIIA25).